[?] Subscribe To This Site

 Many thanks to the Cape Coral Historical Museum for the photographs and books, and the permission to use them on my Cape Coral History page.

-For more history of Cape Coral, go to the Historical Museum's website.
+To see more history of Cape Coral, go to the Cape Coral Florida Historical Museum.

 You can also read more about Cape Coral history in my free ebook Weird Cape Coral, which has lots of funny and interesting stories ..... and a treasure hunt!